baobabsoluciones/mango-ui/docs/components/README.md

 - `items (Array, required)`: Specifies the data items to be displayed in the table.
 - `options (Object)`: Additional options to configure the behavior and appearance of the table.
 - `showHeaders (Boolean, default: true)`: Indicates whether to display the table headers.
 - `showFooter (Boolean, default: true)`: Indicates whether to display the table footer.
+If false, data will be shown virtually (all data at once, scroll is invisible) NOTICE: If false, table is not editable.
 - `editionMode (Boolean, default: false)`: Indicates whether the table is in edition mode, allowing users to edit or delete items.
 - `itemsPerPage (Number, default: 10)`: Determines the number of items to be displayed per page in the data table.
 - `prevText (String, default: 'Previous')`: Sets the text for the "Previous" button in the pagination.